WinPlay02/GitCraft/readme.md

                                normal repository will not be touched.
                                --only-version will take precedence over
                                --min-version.
+      --ornithe-intermediary-generation=<generation>
+                             Specifies which generation of Ornithe intermediary
+                               to use for Ornithe's mapping flavours
       --override-repo-target=<path>
                              Changes the location of the target repository, as repo names may get quite long and unintuitive.